analytiq-hub/sigagent.github.io/self_driving_cars/how_to_build_a_self_driving_car.md

 #### What are the components of a self driving car?
 * Hardware:
   * The car hardware itself could be built from scratch.
-However, a simpler alternative is to start with a car platform that supports extending its driving functions through its CAN bus.
+However, a simpler alternative is to start with a car platform that supports drive-by-wire, extending its driving functions through its CAN bus.
     * [Comma.ai](http://comma.ai) maintains a [list of cars](https://github.com/commaai/openpilot/blob/master/docs/CARS.md) that support self-driving for the device they develop.
 The comma.ai software is open source.
 Any of the cars listed as supporting comma.ai's Open Pilot software can support self-driving through its OBD-II port.
     * References
       * Forbes: [Four Companies Selling Self-Driving Car Platforms Today, And One Coming](https://www.forbes.com/sites/davidsilver/2018/08/22/four-companies-selling-self-driving-car-platforms-today-and-one-coming/?sh=12755b6d187f) (2018)